School Science Lessons

 After the sixth leaching, the earth is considered as sufficiently exhausted.

-The leys thus obtained are used upon fresh earth until the solution is of sufficient density to bear an egg when it then contains about a 500 g of salt to 4 litres of liquid.
+These leys can be put upon fresh earth until the solution is of sufficient density to bear an egg, when it then contains about a 500 g of salt to 4 litres of liquid.

 3. The ley contains, nitrate of potash (nitre, potassium nitrate), nitrate of lime, nitrate of magnesia, sodium chloride and potassium chloride.